 Contact Indagare for assistance planning an escape this winter.

-Winter World at Potsdamer Platz (November 2 – January 6) is ideally located as a stop in between touring Berlin’s highlights.
-In addition to shopping, activities include tobogganing down a manmade hill of snow and ice skating.
+Winter World at Potsdamer Platz (November 25 – December 26) is ideally located as a stop in between touring Berlin’s highlights.
+In addition to shopping, activities include tobogganing and ice skating.

-Vorosmarty Square Christmas Fair and Festival (November 9 – January 1) is a top-notch local street food market.
-It’s known for its trdelniks, a type of grilled cake, and langos a deep-fried, savory dough that can be served with butter, garlic, cheese or bacon.
+Vorosmarty Square Christmas Fair and Festival (November 8 – January 1) is a top-notch local street food market.
+It’s known for its trdelniks, a type of grilled cake, and langos, a deep-fried, savory dough that can be served with butter, garlic, cheese or bacon.
 There are plenty of activities on offer, though the inaugural welcoming of Santa on December 6 is a festive highlight.
-Visitors can go for a skate, shop for hand-blown glass ornaments and hand-carved jewelry boxes, and watch performances from local folk musicians.
+Visitors can go ice skating, shop for hand-blown glass ornaments and hand-carved jewelry boxes, and watch performances by local folk musicians.

 Basilica of Budapest Christmas Market (November 23 – January 1), with its plentiful stalls and skating rink, is best visited in the evenings, when a light show is projected onto the Basilica.

-Tivoli Gardens Market (November 17 – December 31) is Copenhagen’s most enchanting and family-friendly market.
-Complete with festive music, decorations and 60 food stalls filled with donuts and mulled wine, the garden hosts amusement park rides and a series of fantastical light and fireworks shows during the season.
+Tivoli Gardens Market (November 16 – January 5) is Copenhagen’s most enchanting and family-friendly market.
+Complete with festive music, decorations and 60 food stalls serving everything from donuts to mulled wine, the garden also hosts amusement park rides and a series of fantastical light and fireworks shows during the season.

 Related: The 10 Best Babymoon Destinations

-Hyde Park’s Winter Wonderland (November 17 – January 1) is London’s answer to all things Christmas, with live performances, a giant skating rink, roller coaster rides and festive street food.
-The massive festival attracts travelers from across the world, and offers something for everyone, from a comedy club to a cinema to circus and ice shows.
+Hyde Park’s Winter Wonderland (November 21 – January 5) is London’s answer to all things Christmas, with live performances, a giant skating rink, roller coaster rides and festive street food.
+The massive festival attracts travelers from across the world, and offers something for everyone, from a comedy club to a cinema to a circus and ice shows.

-While Sweden is known for its glogg, Munich is renowned for its gluwein— a type of mulled wine that is nowhere better consumed than at Marienplatz Market (November 27 – December 28).
-Pair a glass with a freshly baked pretzel and enjoy the festive backdrop of nativity scenes and advent music.
-Don’t miss a look at Neues Rathaus, Munich’s city hall, which is festively lit up during the holidays.
+While Sweden is known for its glogg, Munich is renowned for its gluwein—a type of mulled wine that is nowhere better consumed than at the holiday village in the Munich Residenz (November 21 – December 22).
+Pair a glass with freshly baked cookies and enjoy the festive backdrop of this former royal palace.
+While in Munich, don’t miss a look at Neues Rathaus, the city hall, which is festively lit up during the holidays.

-Marché de Noël Paris Notre-Dame (December 15 – 24) is held on René Viviani Square for fewer than 15 days each year.
+Marché de Noël Paris Notre-Dame (December 13 – 29) is held on René Viviani Square for only about two weeks each year.
 Hosting 40 local craftsmen, the market offers charming French objets d’art and Boules de Meisenthal (Christmas ornaments) along the Seine.
 Be warned, per usual, this area is extremely crowded.

-At the Left Bank’s charming St-Germain des Prés Christmas Market (December 1 – January 1), vendors are focused on evergreen, locally sourced products (such as accessories) and high-quality provisions rather than sweets and holiday tchotchkes.
+At the Left Bank’s charming St. Germain des Prés Christmas Market (December 1 – 31), vendors are focused on evergreen, locally sourced products (such as accessories) and high-quality provisions rather than sweets and holiday tchotchkes.
 The market is small, and perhaps a bit less festive than the others, but worthwhile.
-Another favorite local holiday activity is ogling Avenue Montaigne’s haute couture Christmas trees, decorated and auctioned off annually by designers.
+Another favorite local holiday activity is visiting Avenue Montaigne’s haute couture Christmas trees, which are decorated and auctioned off annually by designers.

-While only a year old, the Village de Noël du Champs de Mars (December and January) offers a smorgasbord of international foods and crafts, but the highlight is the skating rink at the foot of the Eiffel Tower.
+While only a couple years old, the Village de Noël du Champs de Mars (November 14 – December 29) offers a smorgasbord of international foods and crafts, but the highlight is the skating rink at the foot of the Eiffel Tower.

-Wenceslas Square Market (December 1 – January 6), named after the fabled Good King, is made up of small, wooden huts serving Pilsners, mulled wine, spit-roasted hams and trdelniks, delicious fried pastries.
+Wenceslas Square Market (November 30 – January 6), named after the fabled Good King, is made up of small, wooden huts serving Pilsners, mulled wine, spit-roasted hams and trdelniks, or delicious fried pastries.
 Baked over a flaming hot grill, these rolls of dough are covered in cinnamon sugar and filled with Nutella—and are reason alone to visit the market.

-Just five minutes from Wenceslas Square, Old Town Square Market (December 1 – January 6) has an extremely impressive Christmas tree that is illuminated daily at 4:30 p.m.
+Just a five-minute walk from Wenceslas Square, Old Town Square Market (December 1 – January 6) has an extremely impressive Christmas tree that is illuminated daily at 4:30 p.m.
 Children will also appreciate the host of animal stables depicting the Nativity Scene, which also functions as a petting zoo.

 Southern Italy’s pizza capital embraces the country’s religious heritage with a year-round Christmas market in front of the stately 12th-century San Pietro Cathedral.
 Marzipan, candy and other local Christmas treats are served with an elaborate nativity scene as a backdrop.
 Be sure to pick up an intricate figurine as a souvenir; these hand-crafted pieces are the market’s main attraction for many.

-Schloss Hellbrunn Market (November 22 – December 24) adds to the beauty of the Schloss Hellbrunn palace with its decorated fountains, grottos and the iconic gazebo from The Sound of Music.
+Schloss Hellbrunn Market (November 21 – December 26) adds to the beauty of the Schloss Hellbrunn palace with its decorated fountains, grottoes and the iconic gazebo from The Sound of Music.
 Petting zoos, pony rides and a Christmas-themed post office pop-up are pluses for families.
 There’s even a portion of the castle devoted entirely to the eerie myth of Krampus.

 Related: What’s New: Stylish Ski Escapes